 You must have Guide Professional or Enterprise to work on a theme locally.

-The workflow to build a new theme or update an existing theme locally is:
+The workflow to build a new theme or update an existing theme locally is as follows:

 Starting a new theme

 If you’re building a brand new theme from scratch, consider starting from a new version of the standard Copenhagen theme.
 To do so, you add a new theme and a fresh copy of the Copenhagen theme is added to your Themes page.
-Otherwise, if you’d like to check out a version of it from GitHub locally, our open source Copenhagen repository can be found here.
+You can also get a fresh version of the theme from the open-source Copenhagen repository on GitHub.

 To start a new theme by adding a fresh copy of Copenhagen or by copying an existing theme, see Adding a Help Center theme to Guide.